helrond/clbsj.org/_event_series/black-august.md

 In 2022, we again convened weekly during August, this time with a focus in on the connections between our scriptural traditions and the movement to end mass incarceration.

 Archives for both years can be viewed below.

-Stay tuned for plans for 2023!
+This year, Black August sessions will take place on Thursday evenings.
+[Register for the opening session to receive updates on the entire series.](https://clbsj.org/events/2023/08/03/black-bible-scholarship-and-social-transformation/)

 ![RahimGray-Revolutionary.png]({{site.baseurl}}/img/RahimGray-Revolutionary.png)